-Please note that it is the responsibility of CEARAPORTOS, the port authority, to define the times and sequence of maneuvers, according to its business interests.
+Please note that it is the responsibility of CEARA PORTOS to define the times and sequence of maneuvers, according to its business interests.
 When defining maneuvering procedures, the parties involved (ship, terminal, and authorities) should attempt to reconcile the interests of the Norms the Port Authority, and safety operation.